gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

 # Helm Chart Resources in the Component Version

-Let's look at an example in which a Helm Chart is referenced from a component version.
+Let's look at an example in which a Helm Chart is referenced out of a component version.

 For prerequisites see [here](../../README.md).